DworkinLab/Protocols/WingDiscAntibodyStaining.md

 **Fixation**: Fix 20 min. at room temperature (RT).
 Keep the tube/plate with tissue on a nutator throughout this, and all subsequent steps.

 	•	4% paraformaldehyde dissolved in 1x PBS with 50mM EGTA  (from a 0.5M stock of EGTA - may require NaOH to dissolve).
 	This solution should be made in advance (in the fumehood, on a stir/heating plate), and stored in 1mL aliquots at -20 degrees celsius.
 Mix well before adding fixative to tissues.
-	•	Be aware of that 4% paraformaldehyde with EGTA may not work.
+	•	Be aware that 4% paraformaldehyde with EGTA may not work for all antibodies.
 	In that case, use 4% paraformaldehyde without EGTA.

 **Methanol**: Transfer tissue directly with forceps into a basket with methanol in a micro-titer plate.
 500ul per well for 3~5 min. at RT.